 Frequency Tolerance

 In order to measure the frequency tolerance, the measurement is done on the antenna interface.
-The antenna shall be replaced by a high power dummy load
+The antenna shall be replaced by a suitable adapter to adapt the rotary joint to a waveguide with a plane flange.
+On that flange a high-power directional coupler will be mounted with its main port terminated by a matching high-power dummy load.
+The coupled port shall have an adequate attenuation within the whole frequency band 2 300 MHz to 3 500 MHz (400 MHz outside edges of allocated bands) to protect the measurement equipment.

 When measuring the frequency tolerance for radars with a phase or frequency modulated pulse the tolerance shall be measured on the frequency reference used for generating the radar output signal.
-The instrument used could be a spectrum analyser or a frequency counter and shall be able to measure a frequency tolerance with an accuracy equal or better than 10-7 (see table 3).

 The results obtained shall be compared to the limits in clause 4.2.1.1.2 in order to prove compliance with the requirement.